SolidHal/noisedeck/README.md

 TODO:

-- figure out if ipad will work
-- dimension out ipad
-- adjust lcd enclosure to fit ipad
-- update case to match lcd enclosure size
+- update case to match ipad enclosure size

+- update hinges
+- add button/mic/usbc holes to ipad enclosure

 - can we make the ipad easily removable?